This post is for educational purposes only. For legal or tax advice related to your specific business, be sure to consult a qualified professional.

 In the same way that you need to familiarize yourself with tax laws in your personal life, there are specific tax laws for business.
 It’s important to understand these laws and consult with professionals so you can try to avoid audits and hefty fees.

 When you start a business, one of the first things you need to do is register your business with the IRS.
 The IRS tracks businesses through an Employer Identification Number (EIN), so you need to apply for one.
 You also need an EIN to open a business bank account, apply for business licenses, and register with a payroll service, among other things.
-You can apply for an EIN through Square using our free EIN assistant.
+You can apply free at IRS.gov.

 Of course, the IRS oversees all of the taxes you’ll encounter, including: